 Melissa B. Spurlock

 Michael F. Wright

-Please note that you have the option to retake the Math Accuplacer test if you first complete a structured review.
+You have the option to retake the math Accuplacer test if you first complete a structured review.
 However, once you have taken a developmental math class, you cannot retake the Accuplacer test.
 You will need to complete the developmental requirements before progressing to college credit math classes.
 Accuplacer retesting information can be found at an AACC Testing Center.

 Talk to an advisor about your options, including accelerated options, which are recommended strongly for eligible students.
 You may want to consider AACC’s Math FIRST program as well.